 Spinal tap or lumbar puncture to test spinal fluid

 Medicines are often used to help people maintain mental function and carry out daily activities.
 They include:

 At this time, Alzheimer disease has no cure.
 There is no way of slowing down the progression of this disease.
 And no treatment is available to reverse the changes that the disease brings on.
 But new research findings give reason for hope.
 Several medicines are being studied in clinical trials to see if they can slow the progress of the disease or improve memory for a period of time.

 Some medicines are available to help manage some of the most troubling symptoms of Alzheimer disease.
 These symptoms include:

 Exercise and social activities are important to help manage the disease.
 So are good nutrition, a healthy lifestyle, and a calm and well-structured environment.

 Care programs for people with Alzheimer disease differ depending on the symptoms a person has and how far along the disease is.
-These programs can help a person and his or her family manage the disease.
+These programs can help a person and their family manage the disease.

 Any skills lost will not be regained, but these tips can help people and families living with Alzheimer disease:

-Plan a balanced program of exercise, social activity, good nutrition, and other health lifestyle activities.
+Plan a balanced program of exercise, social activity, good nutrition, and other healthy lifestyle activities.